DevCANS/Guided-Project-To-Do-List/1. Building a To-Do List Without Framework/README.md

     [List of Attributes in input tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#htmlattrdefplaceholder)

 6. Now create a `div` to hold the todo list just below the closing `form` tag.
 Give the `div` an `id` of `todo-list`.

+7. Feel free to add [`CSS`](https://developer.mozilla.org/en-US/docs/Web/CSS) to your app and style it to your likings.

 ## Adding Javascript

-Now to add and remove items in the todo list, we will be using [javascript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics)
+Now to add and remove items in the todo list, we will be using [javascript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics).

 We can use JavaScript code in HTML using two ways.
    - We can either include the JavaScript code internally within the HTML document itself.
    - We can keep the JavaScript code in a separate external file and then point to that file from the HTML document.

-We will be using the first one
+We will be using the first one but feel free to try the [second method](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_JavaScript_within_a_webpage#linking_an_external_script) also.

 1. Add a [`script`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) tag just before the closing `body` tag.
 This is where we will write javascript code.